Here’s some background information about sarin, a man-made nerve agent developed for chemical warfare.

 Mild or moderately exposed people usually recover completely.
 Severely exposed people are not likely to survive.

-Symptoms of mild to moderate exposure include:
+Symptoms of mild to moderate exposure include (from the CDC)

 Small, pinpoint pupils